 Japan’s capital city is a sprawling metropolis.
 There are so many places to explore and things to do you could spend your entire holiday here.
 Popular districts are Shinjuku, Shibuya (the place where young people hang out), Asakusa (a laid-back area with old-world feel which is home to the Senso-ji temple), Akihabara (the cool hi-tech area which has a lot of manga and anime stores as well as the Tokyo Anime Center) and Roppongi (the area where a lot of overseas residents and visitors reside or hang out).

 We tend to stay in Shinjuku as it’s very central.
+There are all sorts of things to do, including foodie tours.

 The Meiji shrine, dedicated to the deity of the Emperor Meiji is set in a lovely extensive park.
 It has a dramatic torii gate at its entrance.